Reinforcement Learning for Freight Booking Control Problems: Applications

+The objective is to produce an accurate approximation of~\eqref{eq:vrp_cost} that is fast to compute.
+In general, one can predict the sum of the MILP objective function value and the outsourcing cost, i.e.~\eqref{eq:vrp_cost}.
+However, this is likely to be detrimental as the outsourcing cost may result in a large change in the label whereas only a minor change occurs in the features.
+For this reason, ML is used to predict $z^*(\vect s, K)$ while the outsourcing cost $C(K-K_0)$ is computed separately by solving the associated bin-packing problem of determining the minimum number of vehicles needed to do all pickup activities.
+The bin-packing is solved to optimality by the solver MTP \citep{martello1990knapsack}.

+For this DiL application, even solving the EoHP to optimality to collect labeled data is prohibitively expensive.
+For this reason, we leverage a VRP-specific heuristic that allows us to compute high-quality solutions within reasonable computing times.
+Specifically, we use fast iterated local search localized optimization (FILO), \citep{accorsi2021fast} to compute a label \eqref{eq:vrp_obj}.
+One minor consideration we had to make when using FILO was to ensure the number of vehicles was minimized, which is not done explicitly in FILO as it is an unlimited fleet solver.
+To bias FILO, we simply add a prohibitively expensive cost for leaving the depot, which in turn minimizes the number of vehicles leaving the depot.
+The additional cost is then subtracted after a solution is computed.

-\paragraph{Features.} The features are computed from the state at the end of the time horizon, $g(\mathbf{w}_{T+1})$.
-For the sake of simplicity, we consider a fixed-size input structure for the ML model.
-The number of locations can vary depending on the set of accepted requests.
-We therefore derive features from capacity, depot location, total number of accepted requests per location and aggregate statistics of the locations.
-For the latter, we use the distance between locations and the depot, and relative distances between locations.
-For each of these, we compute the min, max, mean, median, standard deviation, and 1st/3rd quartiles. \paragraph{Prediction task.} We seek an accurate approximation of~\eqref{eq:vrp_cost} that is fast to compute.
-For this purpose we use ML to predict $z^*(\vect w_{T+1}, K)$ (in this work train random forest models \cite{breiman2001random}) and we compute the outsourcing cost, $C(K-K_0)$, with a bin-packing solver (MTP, \cite{martello1990knapsack}).
+We use a permutation-invariant model and compare it to a fixed-size input model.
+For the permutation-invariant model, the request features, $x_{r}$, are given by the location index, x and y coordinates, and demand.
+The carrier features, $x_{c}$, are given by the number of vehicles, the number of locations with demand, the x and y coordinates of the depot, and the capacity.
+For the directly aggregated input structure, the capacity, depot location, total number of accepted requests per location and aggregate statistics of the locations are computed, namely, the distance between locations and the depot, and relative distances between locations are used.
+For each of these, we compute the min, max, mean, median, standard deviation, and 1st/3rd quartiles.

-\paragraph{Data for Supervised Learning.} We generate one data set for each of the four sets of instances (4, 10, 15 and 50 locations) using the algorithm described in Section~\ref{subsec:superviser}, with $p\in\{0.10, 0.25, 0.50, $ $0.60, 0.70, 0.80, 0.90, $ $0.95, 0.99, 1.0\}$.
-To compute a label $z^*(\vect w_{T+1}, K)$ for each instance in a reasonable time we use FILO \cite{accorsi2020fast}, a heuristic solver for VRPs.
-To ensure the VRP solutions make use of a minimal number of vehicles, we offset the depot location.
-We note that the data generation is fast.
-It takes less than five minutes for the 4-locations data set and 40 minutes for the 50-locations data set.